PeterMilo/odin-project-todo/README.md

 # odin-project-todo

-Next step: Make the form editable (start by creating a edit buttun during render)
+Next step: Make the form editable.
+Forms have ID.
+Now we need to edit the content of the clicked form.

 This should still work:
 npx webpack --watch